fricciardi/datetime2/docs/index.rst

    Return an object that represent a date which is ``day_count - 1`` days after January 1 of year 1 in the current Gregorian calendar.
-The argument is required and must be an integer or an object that has the ``to_rata_die`` method, and this method returns an integer.
+The argument is required and must be an integer.
 There is no restriction on its numeric value.

 .. classmethod:: Date.today()